-The proposed addition of 12 Moore Street, Dublin 1, to the City Council's RPS has been undertaken in accordance with Sections 51, 54 and 55 of the Planning and Development Act, 2000 (as amended), and the Architectural Heritage Protection Guidelines, 2011.
+The proposed addition of 13 Moore Street, Dublin 1, to the City Council's RPS has been undertaken in accordance with Sections 51, 54 and 55 of the Planning and Development Act, 2000 (as amended), and the Architectural Heritage Protection Guidelines, 2011.

-The previous building at 12 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
-However, 12 Moore Street was demolished and rebuilt in the late 1970s, with much of the previous fabric lost.
-Notwithstanding that demolition, the party wall between 12 and 13 Moore Street was retained and includes evidence of creep holes from 1916.
+The previous building at 13 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
+However, 13 Moore Street was demolished in the 1960s and rebuilt in the late 1970s, with much of the previous fabric lost.